 Ingredient notes and substitute suggestions

-- Dried black chickpeas: Also sold by the name kala chana or whole Bengal gram, you can easily find them in an Indian or any South Asian grocery store.
+- Dried black chickpeas: Also sold by the name kala chana or whole Bengal gram, you can easily find them in Indian or any South Asian grocery stores.
+Though black chickpeas are called black they are dark brown in colour.

-- Coriander powder: It's the ground form of dried coriander seeds and is used as spice in Indian recipes.
+- Coriander powder: It's the ground form of dried coriander seeds and is used as a spice in Indian recipes.
+You can also add around ½ a teaspoon of cumin powder to this curry.

 - Kasoori methi: Kasoori methi is dried fenugreek leaves.
 This ingredient is used as a spice and gives Indian dishes a very nice smoky flavor.

-- Red chili powder: Choose a variety depending on how hot you want your curry to be.
+- Red chilli powder: Choose a variety depending on how hot you want your curry to be.
 I prefer using Kashmiri red chili powder as it's not very spicy but gives a beautiful color to the dish.
+If you prefer a spicy curry, use a hotter variety of red chilli powder.

-- Cooking oil: For North Indian curries like this black chickpea curry, I prefer using mustard oil but you can use any cooking oil of choice.
-If using mustard oil, first heat it till the smoking point then switch off the stove and allow the oil to reach a more manageable temperature before adding the spices.
+- Cooking oil: For North Indian cooking, I prefer using mustard oil but you can also use vegetable oil, olive oil, canola oil, or any other cooking oil of choice.
+If using mustard oil, first heat it till it reaches the smoking point then turn off the heat.
+Allow the oil to reach a more manageable temperature before adding the spices.

 Step 1: Wash black chickpeas and soak them in water overnight or for at least 7 hours.